ChibachiTV/HardcoreAlerts/README.md

 This project is licensed under the GPL-3.0 license.

 If you enjoy this addon, consider leaving a star ⭐ on GitHub!
 Feedback and suggestions are always welcome.

+## TODO
+[ ] Settings Menu (with customizable sounds, fonts, graphics, etc.)
+[ ] Setting for level filtering
+[ ] Setting for zone filtering (Maybe like /hcalerts zone ZONENAME or something) [ ] Death Tracker UI formatted like a table instead of the string-based UI